zhaocai/alfred2-ruby-template/README.md

 * Use standard [bundler][gembundler] to easily package, manage, and update ruby gems in the workflow.
 * Friendly exception and debug output to the Mac OS X Console
 * Automate rescue feedback items to alfred when something goes wrong.
+* Automate saving and loading cached feedback

 > Alfred workflow and feedback related functions are located in a separate [alfred-workflow gem]( https://github.com/zhaocai/alfred-workflow ) which can be easily installed by adding `gem "alfred-workflow"` in the Gemfile.

+* Functions to easily load and save user configuration (in YAML)
 * Functions for smart case query filter of feedback results.
 * Functions for finding the bundle ID, cache and storage paths, and query arguments.
 * Functions for reading and writing plist files.
 * Functions to simplify generating feedback XML for Alfred.
-* Functions to simplify saving and retrieving settings.

 ## Quick Example